Ludger Sylbaris: Saint-Pierre and the eruption

 Sylbaris was frequently in trouble with the authorities.
 On 2 May 1902, he was arrested for stabbing a man in either a bar fight or a street brawl (sources vary).
-Reportedly, Sylbaris had become embroiled in a drunken argument over money with a friend and used a machete to critically injure the other man in the chest.
+Reportedly, Sylbaris had become embroiled in a drunken argument over money with a friend and used a machete or cutlass to critically injure the other man in the chest.
 He was jailed for assault and held at Saint-Pierre Prison.

 On the night of 7 May 1902, hours before the eruption, Sylbaris had been placed in solitary confinement to serve eight days as punishment for an escape attempt.
+He had left prison grounds overnight to attend a celebration in Saint-Pierre and returned the following morning.
 Despite later assertions that Sylbaris had been awaiting execution by hanging for murder, prison records showed that Sylbaris was due to complete his sentence in a month's time.
 In his 1977 documentary La Soufrière, German film maker Werner Herzog notes that the miracle of Sylbaris surviving was only "because he was the baddest guy in town", having been put in the lowest underground cell because of his misbehavior, and that 60-70 other prisoners in the jail all died.

 Whatever the cause of his arrest, Sylbaris was locked in a single-cell, bomb-proof magazine with stone walls that were built partially underground.
 The cell, which still stands today, did not have windows and was ventilated only through a narrow grating in the door facing away from the volcano.
 It was the most sheltered building in the city.

 At 7:52 am AST on 8 May, the upper mountainside of Mount Pelée tore open, causing a dense black cloud to shoot out horizontally.
 A second black cloud rolled upwards as a column of ash and rock, forming a gigantic mushroom plume that darkened the sky within a 50 mi radius.
 The initial speed of both clouds was later calculated at more than 670 kph.
 The vertical cloud plunged down the western slope of the volcano at 161 kph, and destroyed Saint-Pierre in less than a minute.
 An area of around 21 km2 was devastated by the pyroclastic flow, with the city of Saint-Pierre taking the full brunt.
 The cloud consisted of superheated gases and fine debris, with temperatures in excess of 1000 °C. All of the city's infrastructure was flattened, and almost the entire population was burned or suffocated.